kKEo/langchain-sandbox/lab-01-fundamentals/README.md

 By the end of this lab, you will be able to:
 - Understand LangChain's core architecture and components
 - Create and manage prompt templates
-- Build basic chains (LLMChain, SequentialChain)
+- Build basic chains using LCEL (LangChain Expression Language)
 - Work with different LLM providers (OpenAI, Anthropic, etc.)
 - Handle LLM outputs and parsing